Chris Ankou: Government Appointee Resigns to Contest NDC Internal Elections

 He explained that his resignation is to allow him to focus fully on his political ambitions, stressing the importance of the constituency secretary role in party organisation.

-This will be the third time Chris will be attempting the NDC Madina Constituency Secretary position after his unsuccessful attempts in 2018 and 2022.
+This will be his third attempt at the NDC Madina Constituency Secretary position after his unsuccessful bids for the role in 2018 and 2022.

 The NDC recently released a comprehensive roadmap and set of guidelines aimed at reorganising its structures ahead of the 2028 general elections.